What Is TAM (Total Addressable Market)?

 Benefits of Knowing Total Addressable Market

-Total Addressable Market may also help discover markets with higher growth potential than you could imagine.
-This data could also help secure more funds from investors and could ultimately lead to much better returns.
+- TAM helps discover markets with higher growth potential and secure more funds from investors for better returns.

 How To Calculate TAM?